elastic/package-registry/CONTRIBUTING.md

 Link: https://github.com/elastic/package-registry/tree/master/dev/packages/example/reference-1.0.0

 The directory contains mandatory manifest files defining the integration and its datasets.
-All manifests have fields annotated with comments to better understanding their goals.
+All manifests have fields annotated with comments to better understand their goals.

 Keep in mind that this package doesn't contain all file resources (images, screenshots, icons) referenced in manifests.
 Let's assume that they're also there.